The Maket Collective

 Our Ambassadors

-The six Maket Collective Ambassadors for 2024 are Andrea Boyd (piper), Brìghde Chaimbeul (piper), Mackenzie Forrest (snare drummer), Margaret Houlihan (piper), Sarah Staub (tenor drummer) and Hazel Whyte (piper).
+The six Maket Collective Ambassadors are Andrea Boyd (piper), Brìghde Chaimbeul (piper), Mackenzie Forrest (snare drummer), Margaret Houlihan (piper), Sarah Staub (tenor drummer) and Hazel Whyte (piper).

 You can see a profile for each ambassador, with information about upcoming events, videos of their performances and interviews, and links to their social media channels in their profile tab below.